 Edwin Aten – Joined the Texas Rangers after his brother Ira Aten and was assigned to Company D.

 Ira Aten (1862–1953) – The son of a Methodist minister, Ira’s family settled on a farm near Round Rock, Texas after the Civil War.
 When he was just a teenager, his father tended to the mortally wounded Sam Bass in 1878.
 Aten joined the Texas Rangers in 1883, and became captain of Company D. Known for his shooting skills, Ira was first assigned to border duty and after a gunfight with cattle rustlers, he was promoted to corporal.
-He was then sent to West Central Texas, where he was instrumental in breaking up and number of cattle rustling outfits.
+He was then sent to West Central Texas, where he was instrumental in breaking up and a number of cattle rustling outfits.
 After arresting Jim Epps and Rube Boyce, he was promoted to the level of sergeant.
 In 1887, after a long manhunt, he tracked and shot down outlaw Judd Roberts, an associate of Butch Cassidy’s Hole-in-the-Wall gang.
 In 1889 Aten was appointed sheriff of Fort Bend County, Texas during the violent feud known as the Jaybird-Woodpecker War.
 In 1893, he was elected sheriff of Castro County, Texas, where he once again cracked down on a number of Panhandle rustlers.
 After serving as sheriff for two years, he went to work as a superintendent of the six hundred thousand acre XIT ranch, a position he held until 1904.
 After leaving the XIT Ranch, he took his wife and five children to California, where he lived until his death in 1953 at the age of nearly ninety.

 Lee Atkins (18??-1894) – A newly appointed U.S. Deputy Marshal, Atkins hadn’t even seen service when he was killed.
 A Creek Indian, Atkins was attending a horse racing event in Checotah, Indian Territory on November 10, 1894.
 Accompanying him was another U.S. Deputy Marshal, Dick Downing, who was in town to serve an unrelated writ.
-Earlier in the day Atkins had been warned that a man named Amos McIntosh, another Creek Indian and former prosecuting attorney in Muskogee, was looking to kill him.
+Earlier in the day, Atkins had been warned that a man named Amos McIntosh, another Creek Indian and former prosecuting attorney in Muskogee, was looking to kill him.
 After the warning, Downing accompanied Atkins for the rest of the day and when Atkins and McIntosh came face to face, both agreed to give up their weapons to prevent any trouble.
 However, McIntosh later got his gun back.
 That evening the two met again at the horse races and began to argue.
 When Atkins cursed McIntosh, telling the other man that he was unarmed and calling McIntosh a coward, McIntosh pulled his gun and shot Atkins twice, once in the left side and once in the hip.
 Though reports stated that both men had been drinking, Marshal Downing said Atkins was sober.
 Why Downing didn’t immediately arrest McIntosh is unknown.
-The killer fled town on the next train to Eufaula, but was trailed and arrested on January 14, 1895 by U.S. Deputy Marshal, Grant Johnson.
+The killer fled town on the next train to Eufaula but was trailed and arrested on January 14, 1895, by U.S. Deputy Marshal, Grant Johnson.
 As to the outcome of his arrest, it is unknown.

 Christopher Columbus Ayers – U.S. Deputy Marshal and jailer working out of Fort Smith, Arkansas.